baharprh/RumorPropagation_CellDEVS/README.md

 ## Logs and Simulation Results

-The simulation produces output files that are preserved in the logs/ directory.
+The simulation produces output files that are preserved in the `logs/` directory.
-After running the experiment scripts, the following log files should be created:

-For each experiment, the file viewer/grid_log.csv is copied into the logs/ directory to create preserved experiment logs:
+For each experiment, the file `viewer/grid_log.csv` is copied into the `logs/` directory to create a preserved experiment log.

 After running the experiment scripts, the following log files are generated:

 | Log File | Description |